bbalganjjm/natural_js/html/naturaljs/template/documents/template-guide_en_US.md

 }
 ```

-When selecting an element with an attribute other than id, you can specify the jQuery selector string in the target property.
-At this time, even if the selector's context is not specified as the view element, the view element is automatically specified as the context argument.
+When selecting an element with an attribute other than id, you can specify a jQuery selector string in the target attribute.
+At this time, even if you do not specify the selector's context as a view element, the view element is automatically specified as the context argument.

 When event binding is completed, the event handler function defined by the property value of `e.{elementid}.{eventname}` is replaced with the target element(jQuery object).